bendalab/thunderfish/doc/thunderfish.md

 </table>

 The columns contain:
-1. Name of the peak/trough.
+1. `P` Name of the peak/trough.
 Peaks and troughs are numbered sequentially.
 P1 is the largest peak with positive amplitude.
-2. Time of the peak/trough relative to P1 in milliseconds.
+2. `time` Time of the peak/trough relative to P1 in milliseconds.
-3. Amplitude of the peak/trough in the unit of the input data.
+3. `amplitude` Amplitude of the peak/trough in the unit of the input data.
-4. Amplitude of the peak/trough relative to the amplitude of P1.
+4. `relampl` Amplitude of the peak/trough relative to the amplitude of P1.
-5. Width of the peak/trough at half height in milliseconds.
+5. `width` Width of the peak/trough at half height in milliseconds.

 ### RECORDING-pulsespectrum-N.EXT